 These people were undoubtedly sincere, but God did not care for their sincerity one bit.
 Why?
 God saw this as an attempt by these people to control Him through redefining His nature.

 When we turn aside from the path, whether we realize it or not, we are beginning to redefine what He is according to our own thinking.
 If we think this is not a prevalent sin, Jesus says in Mark 7:7, "In vain do you worship Me teaching for doctrines the commandments of men."
-He is not saying that these people are not sincere, but they are not following the way of God.
+He is not saying that these people are insincere, but that they a failing to follow the way of God.
 Like these Israelites, they proclaim their religion in the name of God though.
 Jesus also says in Luke 6:46, "Why do you call me 'Lord, Lord' and do not the things that I say?"
 That is what they were doing in Exodus 32.

 Now when the people saw that Moses delayed coming down from the mountain, the people gathered together to Aaron, and said to him, "Come make us gods that shall go before us; for as for this Moses, the man who brought us up out of the land of Egypt, we do not know what has become of him."